verisign/odup/README.md

 ## Compiling Local ODUP Statements

-As described in draft-deccio-dbound-organizational-domain-policy, ODUP statements can be downloaded and compiled for local use, to avoid the overhead associated with DNS lookups associated with ODUP resolution.
+As described in draft-deccio-dbound-organizational-domain-policy, ODUP statements for the policy-negative realm can be downloaded and compiled for local use, to avoid the overhead resulting from DNS lookups associated with ODUP resolution.
 This is demonstrated by running the `odup2psl.py` script with the `-z` option:

 ```
 python odup2psl.py -s 127.0.0.1 -z root.zone > db._odup